 The canes of the raspberry bushes had to reach a purplish stage of red.
 Each early January morning the villagers would gather around a patch of raspberries at the edge of town.
 They didn’t need to say anything or make some kind of an announcement.
-They’d be doing this for so many years they all knew at a glance when the right shade had been reached.
-The village was also ringed with poplars, swaying in the northwest wind.
-When their buds swelled to just the size of a child’s thumb, then it was definitely time.

 I drove like my life depended on it.
 I really felt it did.
 Every empty street a wasteland bereft of humanity.

 I had been so looking forward to the holidays.
 Although holidays seemed too rich a word for what we had this year.
 Of course we didn’t have to work, but the lines between work and home have blurred to an insignificant grey whisper like the vapour trail of a plane we used to see in the sky long after they had disappeared over the Atlantic and far away.
 Will the pilots even remember how to fly?

 What better way to spread the Christmas joy than to share a delightful collection of Christmas stories from Sunday Writers’ Club members Tamara Raidt, Brigitta Serbán, Connie Phlipot, Jennifer Cornick, Sandra Völker, and Stephen Hewitt.
 These enthusiastic SWC members (and more) participated in our Secret Santa Story Share – writing a Christmas story and sending it by mail to another member.